 The Earth is Rotating Around Its Axis

-Typical day-photographers who are doing street, landscape, macro, or wedding photography make exposures fractions of a second long.
+Typical day-photographers doing street, landscape, macro, or wedding photography make exposures fractions of a second long.
 In astrophotography, our single exposures are counted in minutes, not seconds.

 You may not notice this with a naked eye, but in just one minute, stars on the night sky trail.
 And, if not compensated by a star tracker device (an equatorial mount), those trails will be exposed to your picture (which is not what you want, except when you are doing it intentionally to produce star-trailed astro pictures).